How to become an Optometrist

-The employment opportunities of optometrists is expected to increase about 10 percent from 2018 to 2028 which is faster than an average growth of the job.
-The rapid growth is due to the increasing vision problem in the population and aging results in demand of optometrists.
+The employment opportunities of optometrists is expected to increase about 10 percent from 2018 to 2028 which is faster than the average growth of the job.
+The rapid growth is due to the increasing vision problem in the population and aging results in the demand of optometrists.

 The degree you earned to become an optometrist will also fetch you other jobs and opens a door of opportunities.
 Hence you must also be aware of career concentrations available to you.
 Here are few you can choose,

 An audiologist is a healthcare professional who specializes in determining and analyzing the problems related to hearing and ear related issues which include the balance (vestibular) disorders, tinnitus (ringing in the ears) disorder and rehabilitation of individuals and with hearing loss and related disorders.
 You require a doctoral degree or a professional degree to settle at this job which offers a salary typically ranging between $76,708 and $90,993 per year.

 A dispensing optician is a trained professional who is skilled to read the optical prescription prescribed by the Optometrists or Ophthalmologists to supply optical wear to patients.
 They also advise patients on the glass types, other optical aids required for the patient.
 They also dispense contact lenses and eyeglasses according to the customer’s fit.
 This job is reported to have a growth of 15% through 2016 to 2026 and the annual wage ranges between $43,310 and $56,530.
 You could earn this job by completing a high school degree or an associate’s degree or certification in postsecondary institutions by getting suitable training.

 Median salary- $150,471